Note: I continue to update this overview post based on ongoing research and conversations

 Facilitate transactions for reduction / removal of end-of-life emissions 🔽

-However, incentives in the buildings industry are misaligned.
+However, incentives in the building industry are misaligned.
 Could this “misalignment cost” slow down our climate & public health goals?

 This landscape is not specific to North America.
 These same dichotomies exist around the globe.
 (And climate change is global, too.)